The 7 Best Road Bikes Under $3000 for Men & Women

 Endurance vs. Performance vs. Aero Road Bike

-Frame Material & Bike Weight
+Frame Material and Bike Weight

 A road bike below $3000 has mostly a carbon frameset, eventually an aluminum frame with a carbon fork.
 Below, I explain the benefits and disadvantages of these materials.